 Use Tab to focus on the Sources pane or press o, then press Enter or click + Add Source with your mouse.

-Type the name of the Linux process in the search bar at the top, and/or press Tab and scroll through the list
+Click in the search bar at the top and type the name of the Linux process, and/or press Tab and scroll

 The process type: either systemd for services managed by systemd, process for standalone Linux processes, or docker for docker containers.